The role

 Recent stories

-Join us at our upcoming information evening and discover more about a career as a Corrections Officer at Rimutaka Prison.
+Join us at one of our upcoming information sessions and discover more about a career as a Probation Officer with our Canterbury team.